valentin-vogel/humhub-module-example/README.md

 # HumHub Module Boilerplate

-## Included Example Files
+This is a sample module for HumHub.
+[HumHub](https://www.humhub.org) is an open source social network kit based on PHP Framework Yii2.

+## Minimum module structure
-* Base Files like Module.php, config.php and module.json
+All modules contains Module.php, config.php and module.json.

+## Extend a module
-* Controller
+* Controllers
 * Widgets
+* Views
 * Assets
 * Translations
 * Models and Migrations
 * Commands

-## Required for Module
-Each module must contain Module.php, config.php and module.json